 Knowledge graphs take the stage at KMWorld 2019

-Knowledge graphs are having their time the spotlight and at KMWorld 2019 many speakers stressed how the solution can transform information within companies.
+Knowledge graphs are having their time in the spotlight and at KMWorld 2019 many speakers stressed how the solution can transform information within companies.

 “Knowledge graphs are the future of taxonomy work,” said Mike Doane, senior lecturer, Information School, University of Washington, during his session.
 “They are the logical extensions of ontologies.”